AntaresSimulatorTeam/antares-xpansion/README.md

 This option, not optional, is used to define the directory containing the different executables that the script can launch.
 The path specified must be an explicit path.
 The directory must contain the following executables:

 ##### method
-This option enables to set the type of resolution to be used for Antares Xpansion. mpibenders	Launch the MPI version of the Benders decomposition if the user has MPI mergeMPS	Not implemented.
-Launch frontal resolution without decomposition Both	Not implemented sequential	Launch Benders decomposition
+This option enables to set the type of resolution to be used for Antares Xpansion :

+- mpibenders : Launch the MPI version of the Benders decomposition if the user has MPI
+- mergeMPS : Not implemented.
+Launch frontal resolution without decomposition
+- sequential : Launch Benders decomposition

 #### Results